 The instructor will post important information, including comments, corrections, and updates on the course webpage.
 Students are responsible to check the course webpage regularly.
-Click this link to access the Canvas Student Guides.
+For students that are unfamiliar with Canvas, click this link to access the Canvas Student Guides.